 An Emerald Isle tradition, colcannon is a combination of mashed potatoes mixed with either cooked cabbage or kale.
 For a healthier, lower-carb version, swap cauliflower for potato in this no-guilt cauliflower colcannon for St. Patricks Day.
 It's a great way to get your veggies any day of the year.
 If you're looking for more tasty cauliflower recipes, here you go!

-Who doesn’t love real mashed potatoes?
+Who doesn't love real mashed potatoes?
 My husband might live on them if I let him.
 With steamed and pureed cauliflower being so delicious and good for you, we don't really miss mashed potatoes (just don't ask his opinion).
 In this recipe, cauliflower stands in for the mashed potatoes for a healthy and delicious twist on traditional Irish colcannon.

 Prep and Cook the Cauliflower and Kale